-Emperor Constantine made the city of Byzantium as his residence in 330 A.D.
+Emperor Constantine made the city of Byzantium his residence in 330 A.D.
 He consequently changed the city’s name to Constantinople and made it the capital of the Byzantine Empire.

 The fall of the Western Roman Empire in 476 left the Eastern Roman Empire as the sole surviving legacy of the original Roman Empire.
 The Eastern portion began to be called the Byzantine Empire around this period.

-Justinian undertook the ambitious plan of restoring the Empire’s glory and was successful in retaking Italy, Sicily, Rome, Spain and Africa, adding them to the Byzantine Empire.
+Justinian undertook the ambitious plan of restoring the Empire’s glory and was successful in retaking Italy, Sicily, Rome, Spain, and Africa, adding them to the Byzantine Empire.

 They took on both the Persian and the Byzantine Empire, winning many decisive victories.
 The Byzantine Empire suffered losses in the face of these battlefield defeats and lost many vital provinces to the Muslims during the century.

 A larger Muslim force laid siege to the city in 717, using a land force as well as a naval force.
-The attackers could not penetrate the defences of the city and the siege consequently failed by 718.
+The attackers could not penetrate the defenses of the city and the siege consequently failed by 718.

-During this period, the Byzantine Empire fended off the attacks of the Bulgars, reconquered Syria from Muslim control and Greece from Bulgar control and decisively defeated a Russian fleet in 941.
+During this period, the Byzantine Empire fended off the attacks of the Bulgars, reconquered Syria from Muslim control and Greece from Bulgar control, and decisively defeated a Russian fleet in 941.

 It was also in the 11th century that the Roman Catholic Church and the Greek Orthodox Church became two separate entities.